CRACKED

 can be found online at www.crackedmag.com.

-Film Roman, currently celebrating its 20th anniversary, is the
+celebrating its 20th anniversary, is the leading independent

-animation, including the current top-rated series "X-Men: Evolution."
+current top-rated series "X-Men: Evolution."
+The award-winning studio

-The award-winning studio is also co-producing the 3D series "Tripping the
+is also co-producing the 3D series "Tripping the Rift" in association

 Channel.
 Since its founding in 1984 by